Liberatii/documentation/docs/reference/supported_oracle_syntax/functions.rst

     WHERE test_func = -7777;

-|

 **NO_DATA_FOUND inside functions**
 ++++++++++++++++++++++++++++++++++

-In Oracle, NO_DATA_FOUND  is an error and a state at the same time depending on what is calling function.
+In Oracle, NO_DATA_FOUND  is an error and a state at the same time, depending on what is calling function is.

-If the function is called by PlSQL, NO_DATA_FOUND is considered to be an error and an exception is risen.
-If the function is called by SQL, NO_DATA_FOUND is considered to be a state and no exception is risen.
+If the function is called by PlSQL, NO_DATA_FOUND is considered to be an error and an exception is raised.
+If the function is called by SQL, NO_DATA_FOUND is considered to be a state and no exception is raised.
 In PostgreSQL, it is always an error.
-To emulate this for functions that can rise ``NO_DATA_FOUND`` (rise explicitly or in ``select into``) we create a special wrapper with the original function name to suppress an error.
+To emulate this for functions that can rise ``NO_DATA_FOUND`` (rise explicitly or in ``select into``), we create a special wrapper with the original function name to suppress an error.
 In the original function, we change the name to this template ``lbr$<function_name>$throw_no_data`` and call this in PLSQL instead of the original name.

 OracleDB